Laurent Jean François Truguet

-Vice-Admiral Laurent Jean François Truguet (10 January 1752 - 26 December 1839) was a French Navy officer and politician who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.
+Vice-Admiral Laurent Jean François Truguet (/truːˈɡeɪ/, /fr/; 10 January 1752 - 26 December 1839) was a French Navy officer and politician who served in the American Revolutionary War and French Revolutionary and Napoleonic Wars.

 Life

 Youth up to the Revolution

 Of aristocratic origins, and the son of a chef d'escadre, Laurent de Truguet entered the gardes de la marine in 1765.
 He navigated successively the Hirondelle, Provence, Atalante, Pléiade and Chimère.
 He won several prizes, awarded to the best gardes by Louis XV.
 He became enseigne de vaisseau in 1773 and had already served in eight campaigns by July 1778, when war was declared against Great Britain.

 During the American Revolutionary War, he served on the frigate Atalante then on the vessel Hector under Charles Hector, comte d'Estaing, and taking part in the battle of St. Lucia.
 Lieutenant de vaisseau from 1779, in the siege of Savannah he saved the life of d'Estaing despite being severely wounded himself, for which he was made a knight of Order of Saint Louis.

 On the Languedoc then the Citoyen, he took part in the battle of the Chesapeake, the battle of Saint Kitts and the battle of the Saintes as a member of Guichen's then de Grasse's fleet.

 Major de Vaisseau from 1784, he cooperated in the tasks assigned to M. Choiseuil-Gouffier, ambassador to Constantinople, and was charged with instructing the Ottomans in the arts of fortification, artillery, metallurgy, naval architecture, and so on.
 Truguet commanded a brig, the Tarleton, with which he re-mapped the hydrography of the Dardanelles in 1785 and 1786, and in 1787 published a "Traité de Marine" (Naval Treatise) at Constantinople.